This post is also available in: Dansk

 The tour is suitable from 12 years up, the route mainly follows bike routes, and avoids heavy car traffic.

-For someone new on a bike or uncomfortable on the bike lanes, we’ll be happy to offer a custom tour at a slower pace and choosing more quiet routes.
-Please let us know at email@example.com.
+For someone new on a bike or uncomfortable on the bike lanes, we’ll be happy to offer a custom tour at a slower pace, choosing quieter routes.
+Please let us know at firstname.lastname@example.org.

 Bikes and equipment